GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Numerical Methods

 \subsection{Shock Capturing}

 \galexi is designed for the simulation of compressible flows which can entail discontinuities in the form of shocks.
 However, the application of high-order discretizations near discontinuities or strong gradients in the solution produces spurious oscillations and can cause the numerical scheme to become unstable.
 As a consequence, a wide variety of different shock identification and capturing methods are proposed in the literature that all strive to stabilize high-order discretizations near shocks and provide stable and accurate simulations of compressible flows.
 The common objective of those methods is to retain the high-order accuracy of the baseline scheme in smooth regions while identifying and handling so-called troubled cells within the domain during the simulation.
-Common approaches introduce some form of artificial viscosity near the shock region~\cite{zeifang2021data,persson2006sub,klockner2011viscous} or use high-order filtering techniques~\cite{bohm2019multi}.
+Already \citet{cockburn1989tvb} used limiters to stabilize DG methods near shocks, which was in parts inspired by the total variation diminishing/bounded properties of FV schemes.
+Based on this, a myriad of different limiting techniques have been proposed in the literature~\cite{krivodonova2007limiters,zhang2010positivity,burbeau2001problem}.
+Other common approaches introduce some form of artificial viscosity near the shock region~\cite{zeifang2021data,persson2006sub,klockner2011viscous} or use high-order filtering techniques~\cite{bohm2019multi}.
 Another approach is to employ a hybrid discretization, where the high-order DG scheme is stabilized in the vicinity of the troubled region with a low-order FV scheme.
 For this, the DG element is subdivided into multiple FV subcells as indicated in \cref{fig:dgfv}.
-This low-order scheme can then either be solved directly within the troubled elements and coupled to the surrounding DG elements using the common Riemann fluxes~\cite{sonntag2014shock} or can also be used as a regularizing limiter \cite{fambri2017space}.
+This low-order scheme can then either be solved directly within the troubled elements and coupled to the surrounding DG elements using the common Riemann fluxes~\cite{sonntag2014shock} or can also be used as a regularizing limiter~\cite{fambri2017space}.
 In the following, we employ the blending approach by \citet{hennemann2021provably}, who proposed to compute a convex blending of both discretization operators.
 This approach has also been demonstrated to yield a sensible turbulence model if tuned correctly~\cite{beck2023toward}.
 Within each element both the high-order DG operator $\ppvec{\mathcal{R}}^{\text{DG}}(\hat{\ppvec{U}})$ and the compatible low-order FV scheme $\ppvec{\mathcal{R}}^{\text{FV}}(\hat{\ppvec{U}})$ are evaluated.
 The convex blending of both schemes then yields

 where the blending factor $\alpha\in[0,1]$ can be computed either via an \emph{a priori} or \emph{a posteriori} strategy for each individual DG element~\cite{rueda2022subcell}.
 In this work, the \emph{a priori} indicator by \citet{hennemann2021provably} is used, for which the blending approach becomes an operator local to each individual element.
 Clearly, the standard DG scheme can be recovered for $\alpha=0$, while $\alpha=1$ yields a pure FV discretization.
 It is important to stress that only the contributions of the operators within the element have to be blended since the outer surface fluxes are identical for the DG and FV formulation.